udosajh/tsconfig-init/README.md

 # tsconfig-init
-- Create ts config files in the current directory
+- Create ts config file in the current directory

 ## command
     - run this command in terminal
         - npx tsconfig-init
-            - this will create three files (tsconfig.src.json, tsconfig.test.json and tsconfig.base.json) in your current directory
+            - this will create tsconfig file in your current directory
             - current directory => directory opened in terminal
+        - npx tsconfig-init -n -i 2
+            - -n => npx flag to pass args
+            - -i indentation flag => to pass spaces for tsconfig.json file
+            - --help
         - npx is available >= npm version (5.2.0)
             - you can install npx if your npm version is below 5.2.
                 - npm i npx